STAPM/mort.tools/README.md

 state and is being actively
 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-**DRAFT WORKING VERSION** - The package is usable but there are still bugs and further developments that are being worked through i.e. some code and documentation is still incomplete or in need of being refined.
-The code and documentation are still undergoing internal review by the analyst team.
+**WORKING VERSION** - Some code and documentation is still incomplete are undergoing review by the analyst team.

 ## Motivation

+The motivation for `mort.tools` was to develop a set of functions to clean and do basic processing of the data.
+The advantage of this is that it ensures we apply a consistent approach across years of data and across the different projects for which we use the data.

 `mort.tools` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related